Start9Labs/documentation/source/contributing/services/config.rst

 :ref:`config_rules.yaml <config_rules>`

-These files contain a detailed mapping of configuration options with acceptable values, defaults and relational rule-sets.
+These files contain a detailed mapping of configuration options with acceptable values, defaults, and relational rule-sets.

 For example, if the user chooses config option A, then config option B must be between 5 and 10.
 This enables a simple GUI configuration experience, complete with validations and protections, for users.
 They do not have to worry about the consequences of a wrong value in a ``.conf`` file.

 .. _config_spec: